7 Strategies for Selling your Business FAST (For Maximum Value)

 EBIT excludes Amortization.

-- Balance sheet – List’s the company’s assets and liabilities which makes it easy to calculate the ‘book value’ which gives you an estimate of how much your business is worth. (this includes: cash, equipment, real estate, inventory, trademarks, patents, stocks, etc.,)
+- Balance sheet – List the company’s assets and liabilities which makes it easy to calculate the ‘book value’ and gives you an estimate of how much your business is worth.
+(This includes: cash, equipment, real estate, inventory, trademarks, patents, stocks, etc.)

-Here are just some of the different valuation methods, but most small owner managed business would sell on an EBITDA – operating profit.
+These are just some of the different valuation methods… but most small owner-managed businesses would sell on an EBITDA – operating profit.

-We have a whole section on valuation in the Stamford Exit Plan including valuing your business if you would like to know more.
+If you would like to know more, we have a whole section on valuation in the Stamford Exit Plan, including valuing your business.

 What does a business broker do?